BIMSBbioinfo/bimsbbioinfo.github.io/hackathon2015.markdown

 All pipelines, scripts and software generated in the hackathon should be added to public GitHub repositories, and the details of those software and projects will be shared in the hackathon webpage as well as README files of the repositories.
+If a galaxy workflow and/or pipeline is developed it should still be publicly available with sufficient documentation.

 ## Registration / Application